darkness0308/Flipkart-Grid-6.0-Robotics-Challenge/README.md

   - `Python3.11`
-  - `DB Browser` - to see the database
+  - `DB Browser` - To see the database

 ### Installation steps